IK-AVI/doctest/README.md

 title: Welcome to BeoLiving Intelligence
 # Welcome to BeoLiving Intelligence documentation site

-This site contains all existing documentation related to our main product _BeoLiving Intellingence_, including multiple guides as quick setup installation, basic and advanced usage, configuration and troubleshooting, system drivers help files and FAQ (Frequently Asked Questions).
+This site contains all existing documentation related to our main product _BeoLiving Intellingence_, including multiple guides such as quick setup installation, basic and advanced usage, configuration and troubleshooting, system drivers help files and FAQ (Frequently Asked Questions).